What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • 50 g dried apricots.

-It is very easy to prepare a delicious mixture.
+It is very easy to prepare this delicious mixture.

-1. Fry the nuts in a dry frying pan, cool and peel off the husks.
-Then grind with a rolling pin.
+1. Roast the nuts in a dry frying pan, cool and peel off the husks.
+Then chop using a rolling pin.

-2. Pour dried apricots with boiled water for 5 minutes, then fold them onto a sieve.
-After the water drains, finely chop the dried fruit.
+2. Pour boiled water over the dried apricots for 5 minutes, then place in a sieve.
+After the water has drained, finely chop the dried fruit.

-3. Wash and dry feijoa and lemon thoroughly.
-Trim the sepals off the feijoa.
-Without peeling the peel, grind them with a blender.
+3. Wash feijoa and lemon thoroughly and dry.
+Trim the sepals of the feijoa.
+Without peeling, grind them using a blender.

 4. Combine with nuts, dried apricots and honey.
 Mix thoroughly and place in airtight containers.